I'm a gardener and nature lover. I enjoy writing articles and how-to guides that help people learn new things.

 Companion planting is a term used to describe a situation where beneficial results may occur if two or more different types of plants are located close to one another in the garden.
 This beneficial situation may occur for different reasons.

-Finally, some companion plants are there to improve production or growing conditions of another plant.
-One example of this that I use every year is to plant wave petunias in my pepper raised garden bed.
+- Improve production/growing conditions: Finally, some companion plants are there to improve production or growing conditions of another plant.
+One example of this that I use every year is to plant wave petunias in my pepper raised-garden bed.
 This keeps the sun from drying out the soil and increases humidity around the peppers, which they really love.
 It looks awesome as well.

 Top 3 Reasons for Companion Planting